 Summing it Up:

-What you sow and what you are likely to get out from it depends on how you gradually mould everything.
-In the same way, if you execute the program and not take the necessary steps, then you might not get the desired result.
+What you sow and what you are likely to get out from depends on how you mold everything.
+In the same way, if you execute the program and do not take the necessary steps, then you might not get the desired result.

-A successful talent management system has the best of components which are strong and well-directed.
-Just be sure that placing a candidate at a wrong post can multiply your problems regardless of their skills, qualification and abilities.
+A successful talent management system has the best of components, which are solid and well-directed.
+Be sure that placing a candidate at the wrong post can amplify your problems regardless of their competencies.

-Every organisation needs its best talent for survival and to be ahead in the competition.
-Talent is the most important factor that drives an organisation and takes it to the level it wants to be in.
+Every organization needs its best talent for survival and to be ahead in the competition.
+Talent is the most critical factor that drives an organization and takes it to the level it wants to be.